Alacho2/iOS-programming---exam/readme.md

 iOS simulator version: 13.2.2

-This is my exam in iOS Programming at Kristiania University College (Høyskolen Kristiania Oslo).
+This is my exam in iOS Programming at Kristiania University College (Høyskolen Kristiania, Oslo).
 The task was to create a simple app to keep track of a users favorite tracks, list albums, search through music based on a public API, show a Top 50 list of albums from the same API, give a detailed view of the albums music, allow the user to rearrange the tracks in the underlying database, and